nikitavoloboev/data/programming-languages/typescript/typescript.md

 - [TypeScript: Sorting out tsconfig (2021)](https://dev.to/barinbritva/typescript-spelling-out-tsconfig-part-1-3nak)
 - [The Seven Sources of Unsoundness in TypeScript (2021)](https://effectivetypescript.com/2021/05/06/unsoundness/)
 - [Bundling TypeScript With Esbuild for NPM](https://souporserious.com/bundling-typescript-with-esbuild-for-npm/)
+- [mini-typescript](https://github.com/sandersn/mini-typescript) - Miniature model of the Typescript compiler, intended to teach the structure of the real Typescript compiler.

 ## Images